ezekg/xo/README.md

 also supplied a [fallback value](#fallback-values) for the second match (`$2`) that gets used if no match is found, using the ternary `?:` operator.

-Now, suppose we had a text file called `starwars.txt` containing some Star Wars quotes,
+Now that we have the basics of `xo` out of the way, let's pick up the pace a little bit.
+Suppose we had a text file called `starwars.txt` containing some Star Wars quotes,
 ```
 Vader: If only you knew the power of the Dark Side.
 Obi-Wan never told you what happened to your father.
 Luke: He told me enough!
 He told me you killed him!